- CCN-Ballet de Lorraine

 - Practical information

-Premiere on February 10, 2021 at the Opéra national de Lorraine
+Premiered on October 10, 2021 at the Maison de la Culture de Bourges

 In 1954 Yves Klein proposed a ballet entitled, “LA GUERRE” (de la ligne et de la couleur) or (vers la proposition monochrome) – “The War” – (between line and colour) or (toward the monocrome).
 Although the manuscript is incomplete and was never staged, it had some clear musical, visual, and scenic intentions; ones that reflected a moment in history and yet still continue to be extremely relevant.
 On paper La Guerre was a grandiose, scenic manifestation of his physical and performative reflections on his art’s immateriality.
 Klein was a boundless creative energy, great influencer and participating member of the ZERO group.
 He was referred to as a modern mystic, and creator of air architecture and whose fanciful ideas even led him to his iconic leap into the void.
 Because of his energetic physicality, in his art practice as well through his Judo training, and his interest in the ephemeral, the fact that he proposed a “ballet” seems like a clear continuation of his creativity.